evought/VCard-Tools/README.md

 #Database Setup#

 To use the software, a database (e.g. VCARD) will be needed to contain the tables and a user with appropriate permissions to access it.
-Given appropriate settings and a user with appropriate permissions in the database, phing will do the actual loading of the schema for you.
+Given appropriate settings and a user with appropriate permissions in the database, phing will do the actual loading of the schema for you from the schema definition in src/sql/vcard.sql.

 First off, you need a MySQL user account with permissions to create a database and grant privileges on that database to a test user.
 I refer to this as the *developer account*.
 You could use the MySQL *root* user to do this, but on general principle, it is better to have a developer account with less that super-user powers and yet more than your unit test account.
 In some environments, such as a shared database, you may not have the option of using the root account.
 Depending on your setup, this can be done with a tool such as *PHPMyAdmin* or from the command-line.
 In most environments:

     $ mysql --user=root -p

 Will pull up a SQL shell as the MySQL root user, prompting for the password.
 You may then create the desired account and grant it privileges:

     mysql> create user 'developer'@'localhost' identified by 'password';
     mysql> grant all on VCARD.* to 'developer'@'localhost' with grant option;

 Substituting whatever is appropriate for 'developer' and 'password'.
 At the same time, create a *test account* for actually running the tests:

     mysql> create user 'test-vcard'@'localhost' identified by 'password';